I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 He built a successful business empire that included bars, restaurants, and hotels.

-With several changes, for artistic license don’t you know, the story appeared in the Jimmy Stewart movie The FBI Story.
+- With several changes, for artistic license don’t you know, the yarn appeared in the Jimmy Stewart movie The FBI Story.
 Jimmy Bozart was written out of the film, with the coin turning up in a laundry.

 - “Hollow Nickel/Rudolph Abel.”
 FBI, undated.

 - “ESPIONAGE: Artist in Brooklyn.”
 Time, August 19, 1957.

 - “Paper Boy’s Discovery Sets off Hollow-Nickel Mystery.”
 Globe and Mail, June 22, 2019.